incident-io/catalog-importer/docs/backstage/README.md

 # Backstage

-The `importer.jsonnet` file is intended to be used with the incident.io catalog-importer to import Backstage catalog data.
+This template is used to import Backstage catalog data into the incident.io catalog.

 Out the box, this will sync catalog types for: